 Players take similar actions and have similar roles in both games, but Forbidden Desert has an added mechanic where locations and sand is moved around the desert as the storm moves.
 This is another thing for players to think about, so it can cause a bit of confusion early on if you aren’t used to these types of games.

 You really can’t go wrong with Forbidden Island or Forbidden Desert, but Forbidden Island might be slightly easier to grasp for beginners.

 Take a look at our Forbidden Desert board game review for a more detailed explanation of the game.

 Forbidden Island has been one of the most popular cooperative board games since it was released, and for good reason.
 It’s easily one of our favorite cooperative board games for families and will continue to hit the table for years to come.

-If you are looking for a solid co-op board game for beginners, or if you just want a great that the whole family can enjoy, you really can’t go wrong with Forbidden Island.
+If you are looking for a solid co-op board game for beginners, or if you just want a great little adventure game that the whole family can enjoy, you really can’t go wrong with Forbidden Island.
 It’s inexpensive, challenging, and a whole lot of fun!